nickapos/cloudlog-dist/README.md

 # cloudlog-dist
-A little vagrant project for cloudlog deployment automation
+A little vagrant project for cloudlog deployment automation.
+This project will create a debian stable vm and deploy cloudlog and all its dependencies in it.
+After that the user can use the installer to configure and start using the service.

 ## Depencencies